Foundation board: Protect Hawaiian heiress’ millions

 A key court hearing in a legal fight over the trust is scheduled for Monday.

-Her longtime lawyer, Jim Wright, persuaded a judge to appoint him as trustee, arguing a stroke last year left her impaired.
+Her longtime lawyer, Jim Wright, argued a stroke last year left her impaired, allowing him to assume the role of trustee.
 Kawananakoa says she’s fine.

 As trustee, Wright appointed three prominent Native Hawaiian leaders to serve as board members for the $100 million foundation Kawananakoa created in 2001.
 The foundation has a right to participate in the court battle because it is a beneficiary of her trust.